casangi/casadocs/docs/_files/casa-fundamentals/the-measurement-equation-calibration.rst

         too changeable.
-Instead, the calibration is achieved by making observations of calibrator sources on the appropriate timescales for the relevant effects, and solving the measurement equation for them using the fact that we have $N_{ant}(N_{ant}-1)/2$ measurements and only $N_{ant}$ factors to determine (except for
+Instead, the calibration is achieved by making observations of calibrator sources on the appropriate timescales for the relevant effects, and solving the measurement equation for them using the fact that we have Nant(Nant−1)/2\ :math:`N_{ant}(N_{ant}-1)/2` measurements and
-        $M$ which is only sparingly used).
-Note: By partitioning the calibration factors into a series of consecutive effects, it might appear that the number of free parameters is some multiple of $N_{ant}$, but the relative algebra and timescales of the different effects, as well as the  multiplicity of observed polarizations and channels compensate, and it can be shown that the problem remains  well-determined until, perhaps, the effects are direction-dependent within the field of view.
+        only Nant\ :math:`N_{ant}` factors to determine (except for M\ :math:`M` which is only sparingly used).
+Note: By partitioning the calibration factors into a series of consecutive effects, it might appear that the number of free parameters is some multiple of Nant\ :math:`N_{ant}`, but the relative algebra and timescales of the different effects, as well as the  multiplicity of observed polarizations and channels compensate, and it can be shown that the problem remains well-determined until, perhaps, the effects are
+        direction-dependent within the field of view.
 Limited solvers for such effects are under study; the **calibrater** tool currently only handles effects which may be assumed constant within the field of view.
 Corrections for the primary beam are handled in the **imager** tool.
 Once determined, these terms are used to correct the visibilities measured for the scientific target.
 This procedure is known as cross-calibration (when only phase is considered, it is called phase-referencing).

       | The best calibrators are point sources at the phase center
         (constant visibility amplitude, zero phase), with sufficient